Explore the Server Configuration

 The Cluster Dashboard

-The Cluster Dashboard provides a graphical summary of the current state of your Couchbase cluster.
+The Cluster Dashboard provides a graphical summary of the Couchbase cluster’s current state.
 The term cluster might seem unexpected at this point, since you are only running a single instance of Couchbase Server; but nevertheless, it counts as a cluster of one.

-All of the values that are displayed on this screen were automatically configured by the sandbox container image during installation.
-In production, you will specify these values individually according to your needs.
+All the values that are displayed on this screen were automatically configured by the sandbox container image during installation.
+In production, you will specify these values individually, according to your needs.

 Notice the information panel at the very bottom.
 This shows that you have a single active bucket on the system — bucket meaning a logical group of data-items.
-Taking a closer look at this bucket will give you some idea of how Couchbase stores data, and prepare you to make your first data-queries.
+Taking a closer look at this bucket will give you some idea of how Couchbase stores data and prepares you to make your first data-queries.

 Examine Your Bucket and Its Documents